 The ecommerce warehouse process covers:

-We can talk about mail-presorting in a separate post, but the point is that if you pay less for postage than your competition then you can offer the same product for less than your competition and win the sale, leaving your competition scratching their heads trying to understand how you’re able to offer the same product for less.
+We can talk about mail-presorting in a separate post, but the point is that if you pay less for postage than your competition, then your online store can offer the same product for less than your competition and win the sale, leaving your competition scratching their heads trying to understand how you’re able to offer the same product for less.

 Let’s take a look at the generally available options available to you:

-- A shared warehouse is also known as 3PL (3rd Party Logistics)
+- A shared warehouse, also known as 3PL (Third-Party Logistics)

-- Dedicated warehouse owned and operated by the business it’s serving
+- A dedicated warehouse owned and operated by the business it’s serving

 - Amazon FBA (Fulfillment by Amazon)